jeff8971/lab-analyzing-assembly/README.md

 ## Writing Estimator

 Go ahead and use [estimator.c] for your template.
-We will slow work through building the estimator.
+We will slowly work through building the estimator.

 ### Program Arguments (5 minutes)